 What you should do if you get one of these messages:

-NCUA Advises Vigilance: Beware of fraudulent emails claiming to be from NCUA offering payment for taking a survey.
-The National Credit Union Administration (NCUA) is reporting these emails are originating from recently simulated NCUA email boxes.
+Beware of fraudulent emails claiming to be from NCUA offering payment for a survey.
+The National Credit Union Administration (NCUA) is reporting recently simulated NCUA email boxes.
 The fraudulent emails solicit credit union member participation in an Online Survey or Member Survey, and promise compensation of $40 as an inducement to respond to the email.
 The emails are fraudulent, and may be an attempt to obtain confidential member information.
 NCUA does not solicit such information from credit union members.
-This is a phishing activity with no NCUA complicity or approval.
-If you have received these emails, please do not respond.
-If you have any questions or concerns, please email NCUA at firstname.lastname@example.org
+This is a phishing activity with no NCUA involvement or approval.
+If you have received these emails please do not respond.
+If you have any questions or concerns please email NCUA at firstname.lastname@example.org.

+FRAUD ALERT!
 Text Messages are being sent that request a return call to avoid deactivation of your VISA card.
 Champaign County Schools Employees' Credit Union will never ask for this information by phone, email, or text.
-PLEASE DO NOT GIVE OUT YOUR CARD OR PERSONAL INFORMATION!
-If you feel your card has been compromised, for VISA Credit Cards please call 800-322-8472.
-For VISA Debit Cards, please call 800-523-4175.
-Please call us at 217-351-3100 if you receive one of these text messages.
+PLEASE DO NOT GIVE OUT YOUR CARD OR PERSONAL INFORMATION!!!
+If you feel your card has been compromised, for VISA Credit Cards please call 800-322-8472 or 800-523-4175 for VISA debit cards.
+Please call us at 217-351-3100, if you receive one of this text messages.

 Here are some Do's and Don'ts for ATM Usage